 If reasonable circumstances can’t be established, vehicles, machines, vessels or appliances found to be unlawfully running on rebated fuel will be detained until the duty has been paid.

-Common Questions surround the rebated fuel rule changes
+Common Questions about the rebated fuel rule changes

 If I’m not in one of the exempt industries, will I be able to purchase red diesel after 1st April 2022?